 The franchise in general

 Broken Base/They Changed It, Now It Sucks: Did the series break when A.) They started making material past the 1980s stuff.
 B.) They introduced villains and generally re-tooled the 2003 series.
 C.) Demoted Honey Pie Pony and the existing Fillies to extras, then immediately shove them on the bus, and then introduced new, bland Fillies with no personality in the formers' place a few months later.
-D.) They made the new show in CGI and did a general ReBoot, or did it never break?
+D.) Reboot the franchise again in 2009 and made the new show CGI. or E.) or did it never break?

 Germans Love David Hasselhoff - It had and has a strong following in Mexico among both first-generation fans and girls who watch the remake, where it is called "Rosita Fresita".
 It may have even contributed to the slang "fresa" [strawberry] being synonymous with posh and over cute, or "Valley Girl.".
 It also has a berry, berry strong following in South and South East Asia, specifically in India, Malaysia, Singapore, Indonesia and The Philippines.
 Even to this day merchandise of the 2003 series (specifically, Baby Strawberry Shortcake products) are still being made and sold in the mentioned countries, in addition to 2009 reboot clothes(for older kids), stationery and body care products.

 Periphery Demographic - It's not just kids who watch the TV series and specials, and collect the toys.
 However, special mention go out to the early episodes of the 2003 continuity for not only attracting the adult collectors but Slice of Life fans as well.

 Tastes Like Diabetes - One could say the 2003 reincarnation, up until the reintroduction of villains, was this.
 As is the 2009 franchise.